miohtama/opsec/source/team/index.rst

 **When working with datasets, it is cleaned from sensitive information?** Yes / No

-Instead of working with full datasets, there exist a documented process of making a cleaned dataset with reduced sensitive information.
-This cleaned dataset is given for team members who need to analyse, test and develop against the data.
-This also limits the impact of data dump leak in the case the data dump ends up to the hands of a third party.
+Instead of working with full datasets, there exist a repeatable process of making a cleaned dataset with reduced sensitive information from the production data.
+This cleaned dataset is given for the team members who need to analyse, test and develop against the data.
+This limits the impact of data dump leak in the case the data dump ends up to the hands of an unknown party.

 Applies for: Everyone